Natasha Bure On Being Sent To Christian Camp And Dating In A Modern World

 Natasha Bure has been on a promo tour for her new book, Let’s Get Real: Living Life as an Open and Honest You.
 The 18-year-old daughter of Candace Cameron-Bure is getting honest on what it’s like to balance her faith and life as a teenager in a modern world.
-Some of those topics she talks addresses include dating, social media, and being sent to Christian camp.
+Some of those topics she addresses include dating, social media, and being sent to Christian camp.

 She’s not interested in having sex or dating around.
 Bure revealed that she wants to save her virginity for her first husband, reports Fox News.
 In her book, Bure advised her fans to listen to their parents, put their faith in God, and live your life by the Bible.
-She also talks about her first kiss which shocked her mom who didn’t know about it at the time.
+She also talks about her first kiss, which shocked her mom who didn’t know about it at the time.

 “My mom didn’t actually know about my first kiss story until she read the book,” Bure told Fox News.